Pavla-vev/en-for-designers/year-review/index.md

 # Review

 ## 1. What did you like most about this subject?
+I liked the way the lessons focused on self-presentation.
+Think more about your work and talk about it in front of people.

 ## 2. What did you like least about this subject?
+I had no problem.
+The only problem I had with nervousness before the presentation, the stress was unnecessary, there is nothing to fear.

 ## 3. What were the top 3 things you learned this year?